 Hyperbolic discounting is a bias that occurs when people will opt for immediately available rather than later on.
 For example, People will take $50 right now rather than $100 a month from now.
 We just don’t want to wait any longer.
 This happens when we see desirable upfront benefits offered by credit card issuers.
-Never mind that your teaser rate or points reward is a one time or one month period.
+Never mind that your teaser rate or points reward is a one-time or one-month period.
 You may have missed the fine print that lets you know that your APR is set 1%-2% higher for the long term.
-This is a bad consequence if you have a tendency to carry big card balances.
+This is a harmful consequence if you tend to carry big card balances.

 The Fine Print Is Hard For Us To Read

 Increasingly, credit card companies are reaching out to subprime users, those with poor credit histories, offering credit for the first time.
-The US Consumer Finance Protection Bureau published a model credit card agreement that was 1,188 in length for issuers to emulate for consumers to read.
-It is not simply the length of words but a lack of clarity of signing up for a card.
-The high level of complexity of these agreements for most people to really understand their responsibilities.
+The US Consumer Finance Protection Bureau published a model credit card agreement 1,188 in length for issuers to emulate for consumers to read.
+It is not simply the length of words but a lack of clarity in signing up for a card—the high level of complexity of these agreements for most people to understand their responsibilities.

 Did The Credit CARD Act of 2009 Help Consumers?

-The Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 provided consumers, not businesses, with more protections, better disclosures when it comes to hidden fees, interest rate changes, and details on rewards programs.
-Some improvements have been noted in the latest Consumer Finance Protection Bureau report in 2019 but more needs to be done.
+The Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 provided consumers, not businesses, with more protections and better disclosures regarding hidden fees, interest rate changes, and details on rewards programs.
+Some improvements were reported in the latest Consumer Finance Protection Bureau report in 2019, but more needs to be done.

 Card issuers prosper in many ways.
-When we cannot pay our card balances in full–and 58% of Americans do not– it is profitable for the companies.
-By paying the minimum amount we incur finance charges at high-interest rates in the high teen which are carried over month-to-month at huge costs.
+When we cannot pay our card balances in total–and 58% of Americans do not– it is profitable for the companies.
+By paying the minimum amount, we incur finance charges at high interest rates in the high teens, which are carried over month-to-month at huge costs.
 Please read our views on the pros and cons of credit cards here.

 Credit card issuers earn money in a lot of different ways.
-They make money on fees besides the monthly finance charges on consumers’ hefty balances after the credit card’s grace period.
-Unless there a change in behavior, the compounding effects are huge for issuers.
+Besides the monthly finance charges on consumers’ hefty balances, they make money on fees after the credit card’s grace period.
+Unless there a behavior change, the compounding effects are huge for issuers.
 They also take a processing fee that is somewhere around 1%-3% of the transaction from merchants.

 Here are typical fees consumers pay:

 - Over-limit fees for when you go over your credit limit.
-You still have this feature but you need to opt-in since the Credit CARD Act.
+You still have this feature, but you need to opt-in under the Credit CARD Act.

 - Balance transfer fees on the amount you are moving from one credit card to another because you found a better deal.